Functorial desingularization over Q: boundaries and the embedded case: Introduction

 \subsubsection{Desingularization functors}

 In \S\ref{dessec} we prove our main results on desingularization of $B$-schemes.
 This is done in four steps worked out in \S\S\ref{bvarsec}--\ref{genbsec}.
-In \S\ref{bvarsec} we establish the case of $B$-varieties by constructing a functor $\calF_\BVar$.
-In large, we simply apply the non-embedded desingularization to $X$ and then apply the embedded desingularization to the boundary.
+In \S\ref{bvarsec} we establish the case of $B$-varieties by constructing the functor $\calF_\BVar$.
+The general idea is to simply apply the non-embedded desingularization to $X$ and then apply the embedded desingularization to the boundary.
 However, one must be slightly more careful in order not to destroy the entire snc locus of $B$, and for this we add an intermediate step in which we separate the old boundary from the singular locus.

-Then, we extend in \S\ref{formvarsec} the functor $\calF_\BVar$ to a functor $\hatcalF_\BVar$ on formal $B$-varieties with small boundary and singular locus.
-A similar step is the heart of \cite{nonemb}, but, fortunately, the argument from \cite{nonemb} extends verbatim to our more general situation.
-In \S\ref{smallsec} we desingularize a $B$-scheme $(X,B)$ with a fixed divisor $Z\into X$ which contains the bad locus $(X,B)_\sreg$ and is a disjoint union of varieties.
-The first and main step is to separate the old boundary from the bad locus, and it is done in the same way as in the case of varieties.
+Then, we extend in \S\ref{formvarsec} the functor $\calF_\BVar$ to the functor $\hatcalF_\BVar$ on formal $B$-varieties whose boundary and singular locus are supported on the closed fiber.
+The analogous step in \cite{nemb} is the most technical and subtle one.
+Fortunately, the argument from \cite{nemb} extends verbatim to our more general situation.

+In \S\ref{smallsec} we desingularize a $B$-scheme $(X,B)$ with a fixed divisor $Z\into X$ which contains the bad locus $(X,B)_\ssing$ and is a disjoint union of varieties.
+The first and main step is to separate the old boundary from the bad locus, and this is done in the same way as in the case of varieties.
 After that the formal completion of $(X,B)$ along $Z$ can be desingularized by $\hatcalF_\BVar$.
-Moreover, that desingularization blows up only open ideals and hence algebraizes to a desingularization of $(X,B)$.
+Moreover, the latter desingularization blows up only open ideals and hence algebraizes to a desingularization of $(X,B)$.

 Finally, in \S\ref{genbsec} we construct a desingularization $\calF(X,B)$ of general qe $B$-schemes $(X,B)$ of characteristic zero.
-This is based on the desingularization of $B$-schemes with small bad locus and is done by induction on codimension similarly to the proof of \cite[Th.
-1.2.1]{nonemb} in \cite[\S4.3]{nonemb}.
+This is based on the desingularization of $B$-schemes with small bad locus and is done by induction on codimension similarly to the proof of \cite[Theorem~1.2.1]{nemb} in \cite[\S4.3]{nemb}.